easy-up/portage-cd/docs/developer_guide.md

 ```

 There's also additional logic with the `os.exec` standard library command.
-Since workflow engine is built around executing external binaries, there is an internal library called the `pkg/shell`
+Since portage is built around executing external binaries, there is an internal library called the `pkg/shell`
 used to abstract a lot of the complexities involved with handling async patterns, possible interrupts, and parameters.

 Commands can be represented as functions.